The River Walk

 Weirs and water gates

-still directing its flow
+still direct its flow

-The ingenuity of mills
+The ingenuity of mills and

-The wonders of knowing how
+The wonders of knowing

-To use the force of all that flow
+of all that flow.

 Creating and maintaining;